exced/exced.github.io.old/_posts/2017-01-19-productivity.md

 </p>

 <p>
-Actually, I sadly think that the key to be more productive is to automate almost everything I usually do such as reading blogs, learning new languages, coding.
+Actually, I sadly think that the key to be more productive is to <b>automate almost everything I usually do</b> such as reading blogs, learning new languages, coding.
 </p>